The One Line That Hits

 What are The Dream-Sworn's strengths and weaknesses?

-Strengths include profound intuition, the ability to access wisdom beyond rational thought, creative vision that transcends convention, and a natural attunement to beauty and meaning.
-Weaknesses include difficulty grounding themselves in practical reality, a tendency to withdraw when overwhelmed, feeling alien in everyday social settings, and losing themselves in fantasy rather than engaging with the imperfect real world.
+The Dream-Sworn's strengths include a rare depth of intuition, the ability to access wisdom beyond rational thought, creative vision that transcends convention, and a natural attunement to beauty and meaning.
+Their weaknesses include difficulty grounding themselves in practical reality, a tendency to withdraw when overwhelmed, feeling alien in everyday social settings, and losing themselves in fantasy rather than engaging with the imperfect real world.

 How does The Dream-Sworn act in relationships?

 In relationships, The Dream-Sworn offers a depth of emotional and spiritual intimacy that most people have never experienced.
 They love in colors others can't see.
-Their challenge is staying present and visible — not drifting into their inner world when the relationship requires them to show up in concrete, everyday ways.
+Their challenge is staying present and visible, not drifting into their inner world when the relationship needs them to show up in concrete, everyday ways.
 They need a partner who values their depth without requiring them to explain it in ordinary language.